viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

 1. Click the **+** icon in the left-hand menu and select **Component**.
 1. Select `motor`, and find the `gpio` module.
 This adds the module for controlling a motor with a board's GPIO pins.
 Leave the default name `motor-1` for now.
 1. Notice adding this module adds the motor hardware component called `motor-1`.
 The collapsible card on the right corresponds to the part listed in the left sidebar.
-1. In the new `motor-1` panel, configure your component by updates the following attributes in the **CONFIGURE** field.
+1. In the new `motor-1` panel, configure your component by updating the following attributes in the **CONFIGURE** field.
 This tells your motor component to use specific pins and settings on a specific board (called `board-1` in the Viam app).
    - Select `board-1` from the dropdown under the "board" field.
    - Click the "Show more" button to reveal additional configuration detail.
    - Select `encoder-1` from the "encoder" field.